 To get the maximum mileage from your tyres, avoid harsh braking, rapid acceleration and fast cornering – all of these will increase wear.

 Check your car tyres regularly for excessive or uneven wear.
-Remove any stones or debris wedged in the tread, and keep an eye out for any cuts or bulges.
-These can be signs of imminent failure.
+Remove any stones or debris wedged in the tread, and keep an eye out for any deep cuts or bulges.
+These can be signs of imminent tyre failure.

 If you hit a kerb or bad pothole, you should make sure you haven't damaged a wheel.
 If the rim is scuffed, has it caused any sharp or rough edges?
-Any damage close to the tyre’s sidewall should be repaired at once, and you should ask a garage to rebalance the wheel afterwards.
+Any damage close to the tyre’s sidewall should be repaired quickly, and you should ask a garage to rebalance the wheel afterwards.

 The only thing worse than getting a puncture is when you go to fit the spare and discover that it has also gone flat.
 Check the spare regularly for pressure and condition, because if your spare is old, the rubber may begin to perish, resulting in potentially dangerous cracks in the tread or sidewalls.
 This is particularly relevant if your spare wheel is stored on the outside on your vehicle, as is the case with some large SUV models.